AIVid. AI Video Generator Logo

 Anchoring the Latent Space

-Once you build your matrix, you feed it directly into the engine.
+Once your matrix is built, you feed it directly into the engine.

 It locks specific noise patterns to guarantee structural recurrence across both 512px and 1024px grids.